Jean-Zelote/M-AUTO/README.md

     16. test with correct user and password
 22. Sign-in Screen Action
     1. after_render handle form submit
-    2. create signin request in frontend
+    2. create signin request in app
     3. show alert if email or password is incorrect
     4. Add getUserInfo and setUserInfo to localStorage
     5. create Header component